How 6 Mississippi officers tried to cover up their torture of 2 Black men

 Jackson, Miss. — Men who had sworn an oath to protect and serve were huddled on the back porch of a Mississippi home as Michael Corey Jenkins lay on the floor, blood gushing from his mutilated tongue where one of the police officers shoved a gun in his mouth and pulled the trigger.

-As Jenkins writhed in pain, the six white officers devised a scheme to cover up dozens of stunning acts of brutality that they had just carried out during a 90-minute period of terror against Jenkins and a second Black victim.
+As Jenkins writhed in pain, the six white officers devised a scheme to cover up dozens of stunning acts of brutality that they had just carried out during 90 minutes of terror against Jenkins and a second Black victim.

 The officers planted drugs.
 They stole surveillance footage from the house.
 They tried to dispose of other evidence.
 They agreed on a set of lies that would further upend their victims’ lives.